Unfit to Practice: Plus Making Billions

 In 2017, The British Medical Association (BMA) concluded that it was difficult, potentially impossible, for doctors to do their jobs due to the various policies and procedures in place at the centre.
 In 2024, the BMA reiterated its call to fully phase out these open-air prisons.
 Women for Refugee Women urges the government to end immigration altogether and to pursue community-based alternatives.
 The group emphasises that failure to do so will inevitably cause further harm.

-In our previous research into PPG – chosen as it was represented at a shady meeting of top government officials and private health companies during the pandemic – we discovered a range of commonplace practices in the NHS.
+In our previous research into PPG – investigated for its involvement in a shady meeting of top government officials and health companies during the pandemic – we discovered a range of commonplace practices in the NHS.
 These included:

-Bridgepoint’s controversies have appeared in several of Corporate Watch’s previous investigations and it’s important to note that the investment firm is politically well connected.
+Bridgepoint’s controversies have appeared in several of Corporate Watch’s previous investigations and the firm is politically well-connected.
 The asset manager has also been condemned in the media for its unusually large ‘golden hello’ entry payments to new directors.

-Two standout figures from the leadership team are Dame Carolyn McCall, ITV boss and former director at the Department of Business, Energy and Industrial Strategy, and Archie Norman, also a director at the department, who once spent time as ITV’s chair and was a former Tory MP.
-Norman co-founded the right-wing think tank Policy Exchange and was recruited by an ex-McKinsey colleague, William Hague.
+Two standout figures from the leadership team are Dame Carolyn McCall, ITV boss and former director at the Department of Business, Energy and Industrial Strategy, and Archie Norman, also a director at the department, who once spent time as ITV’s chair and is a former Tory MP.
+Norman co-founded the right-wing think tank Policy Exchange, and was recruited by an ex-McKinsey colleague, William Hague.

 In our most recent report mentioning Bridgepoint, we found that between 2013 to 2023, it was awarded healthcare contracts worth a total of £2.4bn, in addition to a share of contracts worth £27.8bn.